 Plants can add a huge dose of vitality to your place, but some of them are so bizarre looking that it’s hard to imagine they can fit any decor.
 Here are some of the Botanique’s suggestions on custom botanical designs for your home.
 Botanique is a London-based boutique for planters and terrariums.
-They specialised in elevating strange plants to the level of art work.
+They specialized in elevating strange plants to the level of artwork.

 #2.
 Lush Green Walls